The Last Tycoon: Publication history

 The novel was unfinished and in rough form at the time of Fitzgerald's death at age 44.
-The literary critic and writer Edmund Wilson, a close friend of Fitzgerald, collected the notes for the novel and edited it for publication.
+The literary critic and writer Edmund Wilson, a close friend of Fitzgerald, informed Graham in July 1941 that the unfinished novel would be published, alongside Gatsby, because Perkins had admired it so much.
+Wilson sought Graham's assistance in compiling the notes for the novel, and he edited it for publication.
 The unfinished novel was published in 1941 as The Last Tycoon, by which name it is best known.

 In 1993, another version of the novel was published under the title The Love of the Last Tycoon, as part of the Cambridge edition of the Works of F. Scott Fitzgerald, edited by Matthew J. Bruccoli, a Fitzgerald scholar.
 Bruccoli reworked the extant seventeen chapters of the thirty-one planned according to his interpretation of the author's notes.
 At least one reviewer considered Bruccoli's work to be a "remarkable feat of scholarship" and notes that it "restored Fitzgerald's original version and has also restored the narrative's ostensible working title, one that implies that Hollywood is the last American frontier where immigrants and their progeny remake themselves."